Atmosphere-Capital/sec-filings/README.md

 After running this, you will find the parsed data in the `./data_parse` directory.

+## Contribution Backlog
+- Parsers for other types of filings.
+- Visualisation tools.
+- Investigate guys!
+There is probably some underlying network effect happening, derive some market sentiment, ask chat GPT for ideas, code it, ship it!

 ## Advanced Usage

 ### Using SECDownloader directly